the fastest

 - MPG

-It steers, brakes and corners in the same smooth, fluid fashion as the 3 hatchback the car is based on.
-Overall, it's a very agreeable car to do distance in, easy to place in town and on a country lane, and you might even find yourself accidentally enjoying life.
+But it steers, brakes and corners in the same smooth, fluid fashion as the 3 hatchback.
+It’s easy to place in town and on a country lane, and you might even find yourself accidentally enjoying life on the right road.
+It really is better to drive than it strictly needs to be.
+Good work Mazda.

-The CX-30 gets the exact same engines as the Mazda 3 hatchback – the choice of two different 2.0-litre naturally aspirated four-cylinder petrols (Mazda continues to buck the ‘downsizing’ trend, favouring larger naturally aspirated engines over smaller turbocharged ones).
-Both of the petrols now have mild hybrid tech (which essentially amounts to extended periods of stop/start) and there’s no longer a diesel offered, in the UK at least.
+The CX-30 shares its engines with the Mazda 3 hatchback, and gets the choice of two naturally aspirated four-cylinder petrols (Mazda continues to buck the ‘downsizing’ trend, favouring larger naturally aspirated engines over smaller turbocharged ones).
+Both of the petrols now have mild hybrid tech (which essentially amounts to extended periods of stop/start) and there’s no longer a diesel offered in the UK.

-Happily, there’s also Mazda’s fantastically clever petrol ‘Skyactiv-X’ engine that’s now known as the e-Skyactiv-X. Also of 2.0 litres and four cylinders, it claims to offer the efficiency and low-down grunt of a diesel with the high-revving character and feel of a petrol.
+Alternatively you’ve the choice of Mazda’s fantastically clever petrol ‘Skyactiv-X’ engine that’s now known as the e-Skyactiv X. A 2.0-litre four pot, it claims to offer the efficiency and low-down grunt of a diesel with the high-revving character and feel of a petrol.
 Something made possible, says Mazda, by ‘spark controlled compression ignition', a system that allows the engine to switch between spark and compression ignition methods as required.

-Pretty much all you need to know is that with its additional hybrid boost you now get 183bhp and in real world driving we managed reasonably impressive early 40s mpg.
+Pretty much all you need to know is that with its additional hybrid boost you now get 183bhp, a 0-62mph in 8.3s and in real-world driving (i.e. not in a laboratory) we managed reasonably impressive low 40s mpg.
+So it’s quicker, more economical, and you'll look a clever clogs for explaining it... seems the obvious choice to us.

 Thank you for subscribing to our newsletter.
 Look out for your regular round-up of news, reviews and offers in your inbox.